 This is pretty much a homemade Fruit Roll-Up.

-Slow-bake your fruit into a pear and cinnamon fruit leather.
-Although it does take a while in the oven (six to seven hours), it looks pretty worth it.
-Check out the finished product, as well as the raving reviews about how yummy it turns out.
+Slow-bake your fruit into pear and cinnamon fruit leather.
+Although it does take a while in the oven (six to seven hours), it’s worth it.

 7. Pear Ice Pops

 Who doesn’t love ice pops?
 There’s no baking required for this recipe — these spiced ginger pear frozen pops only require a blender and some ice pop molds.
-You could get also creative with this and add in whatever fruits or flavors you want.
+You could also get creative and add in whatever fruits or flavors you want.

 8. Vanilla Spiced Pear Butter

-This Vanilla Spiced Pear Butter goes perfectly on toast, muffins, oatmeal and ice cream.
-This recipe uses 7 pounds of pears and yields 4 pints of butter, but you could halve or quarter the recipe.
+This vanilla spiced pear butter goes perfectly on toast, muffins, oatmeal and ice cream.
+This recipe uses seven pounds of pears and yields four pints of butter, but you could halve or quarter the recipe.

 If you’re feeling ambitious and decide to make the full recipe, you can freeze the rest and have pear butter year-round.